grifbo/Cwebsiteexample/README.md

 This is a C# website that I worked on as my capstone group project with three others

-The javascript and the SQL was not done by me.
-The work I did was C# code.
+The javascript, CSS, and the SQL was not done by me.
+The work I did was C# code and the HTML connected to it.

-Included the JS code to show how it works with the code I wrote.
+Included the extra code to show how it works with the code I wrote.